 For decades, no British monarch visited Scotland – King Charles I had been the last!
 Even though Charles II rebuilt Holyrood Palace, he never saw it himself!
 It was in 1822, when King George IV finally came to Edinburgh, to the delight of the Scots, almost two centuries since the last royal visit.
 He stayed in Dalkeith Palace, but visited Holyrood and ordered repairs to take place.
 Further renovations took place under Queen Victoria‘s reign, and she was actually able to stay in the palace itself.
 Also, in 1854, they opened the north-west tower to the public for the first time.

 Later, during the reign of George V, the palace was transformed.
 They installed modern amenities, including central heating and electricity, before his visit in 1911.
 And in 1920, Holyrood formally became the official royal residence in Scotland, alongside Balmoral Castle, in Aberdeenshire – royals always have multiple homes, of course!
+Their main official residence is Buckingham Palace, in London.
 However, despite proposals to restore Holyrood Abbey, it still lies in ruins, open to the sky and the elements.

 Today, the monarch (currently Queen Elizabeth II) stays in Holyrood Palace for one week at the start of each summer – we’re not going to put her in a hotel, are we?
 It’s not a holiday though!
 The Lord Provost ceremoniously gifts her the key to Edinburgh, she meets with the First Minister, and hosts other important visitors in the palace.
 She usually attends a service in St Giles’ Cathedral too – though technically, Canongate Kirk is the royal parish church for Holyrood.
 And, she hosts the Garden Party, where thousands of Scots of all backgrounds are invited to afternoon tea alongside the Royals.
 It’s very fancy if you can snag an invite!